quii/learn-go-with-tests/roman-numerals.md

 # Roman Numerals

-A number of companies will ask you to do the [Roman Numeral Kata](http://codingdojo.org/kata/RomanNumerals/) as part of the interview process (not to me so far, but this is good practice for myself at least).
+Some companies will ask you to do the [Roman Numeral Kata](http://codingdojo.org/kata/RomanNumerals/) as part of the interview process.
 This chapter will show how you can tackle it with TDD.

 We are going to write a function which converts an Arabic number to a Roman Numeral.